 Eating disorders blur your thoughts and prevent you from seeing clearly.
 They distort the reflection of your body along with your own worth as a human being.
 Until you enter recovery, true recovery, you may spend your life unaware of your distorted vision.
 Naive to how much brighter, clearer, vivid, and more beautiful your world actually is, recovery “glasses” can be overwhelming.
 Just like the person with impaired vision, the person with an eating disorder has no concept of a life without the disease.

 And just like vision, where everyone has a unique prescription, the journey through recovery from an eating disorder is unique for each person.
-For some yoga, in-patient treatment, and groups may be the key to health.
-For others, books, therapy, or listening to some podcasts may help a shift in vision.
-Others may find changing jobs, journaling, and letting go of past relationships to be their prescription.
+For some yoga, treatment, and groups may be the key to health.
+For others, books, therapy, or listening to podcasts can create a shift in vision.
+Others find changing jobs, journaling, and letting go of past relationships to be their prescription.

 It doesn’t matter what exact path your friend with an eating disorder took.
-Trying to do recovery like someone else to heal yourself is like trying to wear some one else’s glasses to read.
+Trying to do recovery like someone else is like trying to wear some one else’s glasses to read.
 It just doesn’t work.

 When you take off the glasses…

-Recovery is also similar in that it is easy to remove your prescription glasses.
-But when you do, you may instantly feel uneasy.
-This time, your surrounding may seem even harder to see.
-This is not unlike a relapse, when we instantly feel we have slipped into a world of distortions and nothing is clear.
+Prescription glasses (like recovery) are easy to remove.
+But when you do, you likely instantly feel uneasy.
+This time, your surrounding may be even harder to see.
+Like a relapse, when we instantly feel we have slipped into a world of distortions and nothing is clear.

 Unfortunately sometimes we don’t like wearing glasses.
-They can feel uncomfortable and make us self conscious of how we appear to others.
+They feel uncomfortable, making us self conscious of how we appear to others.
 However, if you wear them long enough, eventually you don’t even notice they are on your face.